wavefrontHQ/docs/pages/doc/integrations_aws_overview-API.md

 ## Enable and Disable an AWS Integration

-Tanzu Observability by Wavefront automatically disables integrations that are experiencing errors due to invalid credentials.
+Tanzu Observability automatically disables integrations that are experiencing errors due to invalid credentials.
 To enable an integration after the credential has been corrected or to manually disable an integration, you need the integration ID.

 1. In the Wavefront REST API documentation, click the `GET/api/v2/cloudintegration` request.
 1. Click the **Try it out** button in the top right of the request and click **Execute**.